Amadeo I, Conte di Savoia1

 2. [S16] Jirí Louda and Michael MacLagan, Lines of Succession: Heraldry of the Royal Families of Europe, 2nd edition (London, U.K.: Little, Brown and Company, 1999), table 65.
 Hereinafter cited as Lines of Succession.

-Amadeo VIII, Ducha di Savoia was born on 4 September 1383.2 He was the son of Amadeo VII, Conte di Savoia and Bona de Berry.1,2 He married Marie de Bourgogne, daughter of Philippe II de Valois, Duc de Bourgogne and Marguerite de Flandre, Comtesse de Flandre, in May 1401 at Arras, France.2 He died in 1451.1
+Amadeo VIII Duca di Savoia was born on 4 September 1383 at Chambéry, France.2,3 He was the son of Amadeo VII Conte di Savoia and Bonne de Berry, Vicomtesse de Carlat et de Murat.1,2 He married Marie de Valois-Bourgogne, daughter of Philippe II de Valois, Duc de Bourgogne and Marguerite de Flandre, Comtesse de Flandre, on 30 October 1401 at Arras, FranceG.2,3 He died on 7 January 1451 at age 67.1,3

-He gained the title of Comte de Savoie.3 He succeeded to the title of Conte di Savoia in 1391.1 He was created Duca di Savoia in 1416.1 He took the religious name of Antipope Felix V (?) between 1439 and 1449.1 He abdicated as Duke of Savoy in 1440.1
+He succeeded as the Conte di Savoia in 1391.1 He was created Duca di Savoia in 1416.1 He took the religious name of Antipope Felix V between 1439 and 1449.1 He abdicated as Duke of Savoy in 1440.1

-Children of Amadeo VIII, Ducha di Savoia and Marie de Bourgogne
+Children of Amadeo VIII Duca di Savoia and Marie de Valois-Bourgogne

 Citations